 Recognition programs impact many different areas of an organization.
 Using a measurement system like employee net promoter score can provide a useful way to measure the effect of recognition on factors like employee engagement and morale.

 Successful recognition programs should positively impact other factors like performance, productivity, and turnover.
-You can use a number of ways to analyze changes in those areas, like survey tools, brief interviews or feedback sessions, and performance management software.
-Gather feedback on a regular basis, and use it to adjust your program where necessary.
+You can use a number of ways to analyze changes in those areas, like pulse surveys, brief interviews or feedback sessions, and performance management software.
+Gather 360-degree feedback on a regular basis, and use it to adjust your program where necessary.

 To take it one step further, use data from your recognition program to inform other business decisions.
 Research behavior to determine if any team or individual is isolated, review how teams are connected, and facilitate collaboration where needed.
 Are there teams with outstanding behavior?
 Study them to understand how to take those learnings to other departments.

-Nearly every company can benefit from implementing or improving their existing recognition practices.
-Whether you’re creating a new recognition program or refining an existing one, effective recognition can be an extremely powerful positive force.
+Nearly every company can benefit from implementing or improving its existing recognition practices.
+Whether you’re implementing a new recognition program like Bonusly or refining an existing one, effective recognition can be an extremely powerful positive force.